Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Data models

-An attention mechanism, in the context of vision tasks, can be achieved differently (e.g., attending over channels and/or spatial information, etc.) and even employed with typically convolutional architectures\cite{Liu2020,Xu2021,Alhichri2021}.
-One such alternative, that builds only on the classical MLP architecture, is the \textit{MLPMixer}~\cite{tolstikhin2021mlp}.
-Namely, similar to a ViT, an MLPMixer operates on image patches; and contains two main components: A block of MLP layers for 'mixing' the spatial, patch-level, information on every channel; and a block of MLP layers for 'mixing' the channel-information of an image.
-This renders lightweight models, with performance on par with many much more sophisticated architectures, on a variety of vision problems, both more general as well as EO tasks~\cite{Meng2021,papoutsis2022efficient,Gong2022}.
+In the context of vision tasks, an attention mechanism can be achieved differently (e.g., attending over channels and/or spatial information, etc.) and even employed with typically convolutional architectures\citep{liu2020light,Xu2021,Alhichri2021}.
+One alternative that builds only on the classical MLP architecture is the \textit{MLPMixer}~\citep{tolstikhin2021mlp}.
+Namely, similar to a transformer architecture, an MLPMixer operates on image patches; and contains two main components: A block of MLP layers for 'mixing' the spatial, patch-level information on every channel; and a block of MLP layers for 'mixing' the channel-information of an image.
+This renders lightweight models, with performance on par with many much more sophisticated architectures, on a variety of vision problems, both more general as well as specific EO tasks~\citep{Meng2021,papoutsis2022efficient,Gong2022}.
 We employ an MLPMixer with an input size of 224x224 and a patch resolution of 16×16 pixels.

-From each of the nine highlighted architectures, we evaluate two model versions: trained entirely on a given dataset and fine-tuned models that have been pre-trained on a different image dataset.
-This results in comparing 18 models on each predictive task, which are available on our repository.
+From each of the ten highlighted architectures, we evaluate two model versions: trained entirely on a given dataset and fine-tuned models that have been pre-trained on a different image dataset.
+This results in comparing 20 models on each predictive task, which are available on our repository.